realworldocaml/book/en/compiler-output-formats.md

 ### Separate compilation and module search paths

-Modules are most useful for large applications which consist of many files (or "compilation units").
+Modules are most useful for large applications which consist of many files (or *compilation units*).
 Modules let each file be compiled separately, thus minimizing recompilation after changes.
 Compilation units are simply special cases of OCaml modules and signatures, and the relationship between the units can be explained in terms of the module system.